jackgroves2024/capstone-cakeblog/README.md

     - Taking the right approach with my AI prompts helped to eliminate the need for major alterations or intervention where things had been provided incorrectly.
 This allowed me to make additions to my code in well-paced increments whilst also knowing enough about what was being provided to me to be able to understand and manipulate my own work.
 The limited recollections I have regarding false information being provided as a result of AI assistance were primarily due to human error on my behalf as I was enquiring about certain features or ideas that I was not confident in my initial comprehension of, causing my prompts to be too lengthy, and inefficient.

 - **Overall Impact:**
-  - AI tools streamlined repetitive tasks, enabling focus on high-level development.
+  - AI tools streamlined repetitive tasks, allowing additional time on feature development and refinement.
-  - Efficiency gains included faster debugging, comprehensive testing, and improved code quality.
+  - Efficiency gains included faster debugging, new skill development, and improved code quality by maintaining correct practice.
-  - Challenges included contextual adjustments to AI-generated outputs, which were resolved effectively, enhancing inclusivity.
+  - Challenges included ensuring effective prompts were given to produce correct outputs, an issue that reduced over time with use, enhancing performance and helping to highlight accessibility inclusion.

 ## Testing Summary
 - **Manual Testing: (See [here](https://github.com/jackgroves2024/capstone-cakeblog/blob/main/Manual%20Testing.md) for full documentation)**